lielZilberman/Football-Prediction-Project/README.md

 - **pastGoalDiff (Past Games Goal Difference):** The goal differenc in the last 3 games of a team.

 These meticulously chosen features collectively represent the core dynamics of a football match, covering attacking and defensive strengths and tendencies for both home and away teams.
-By meticulously processing and analyzing these factors, our prediction model gains a deep understanding of each team's strengths and weaknesses, allowing for accurate forecasts of match outcomes.

 ## Methods